Mixed Connective-Tissue Disease Medication

 Used to treat Raynaud phenomenon in MCTD.
 Causes vasodilation in extremities.

-Phosphodiesterase (type 5) Enzyme Inhibitor
+Phosphodiesterase (type 5) enzyme inhibitor

 Class Summary

 Phosphodiesterase inhibitors can ameliorate symptoms of pulmonary hypertension and Raynaud phenomenon in patients with MCTD.
-These agents may not be as durable as other drug classes in improving pulmonary hypertension, but the adverse-effect profile of phosphodiesterase inhibitors is often more favorable than prostaglandin or anti-endothelin therapies.
+These agents may not be as durable as other drug classes in improving pulmonary hypertension, but the adverse-effect profile of phosphodiesterase inhibitors is often more favorable than that of prostaglandin or anti-endothelin therapies.

 Sildenafil